-When she contacted the CAB she was advised about risk assessments, health and safety, grievances, etc. Client was sure a risk assessment hadn't been carried out and that the resident had previously been violent.
+When she contacted the CAB she advised about was risk assessments, health and safety, grievances, etc. Client was sure a risk assessment hadn't been carried out and that the resident had previously been violent.
 The client wasn't sure what to do, but said she would think about it and return.